eduardogomesf/design-patterns-node/src/creational/factory/factory.md

 - Product -> Interface of the object that will be returned from the factory
 - Concrete Product -> Real implementation of the Product interface (you can have many real implementations)

-Note that in this scenario, interfaces can be replaced by abstract classes.
+Note: Interfaces can be replaced by abstract classes.

 ## Refs
 - https://refactoring.guru/design-patterns/factory-method